Transnational Access Scheme Grants

 There are two types of TNA applications:

-- Individual Access – Tailored placements based on your own specific research topic that matches the specialisms of a chosen host organisation.
+- Individual Access – These are individual applications based on a specific research topic proposed by the applicant that match the specialisms of the host organisation.

 Deadlines